 - It is not necessary to obtain the exact amount and might be impractical to do so.

 Obtain information on where that net worth came from

-- With the client's net worth established, companies should obtain information on where it came from (inheritance, employment, business, investment or company's profits generated from legitimate business and commercial activities)
+- With the client’s net worth established, companies should obtain the information on where it came from (inheritance, employment, business, investment or company’s profits generated from legitimate business and commercial activities);

 - Generally, no single source is likely to account for the total value of net worth; but categories are likely to be few and generally well understood.
 It is often difficult to specifically identify the wealth from all the different sources, and there is no expectation to do so.
 The level of detail should be based on the client’s risk profile (reasonable measure).

 Companies have to find evidence of proof of wealth documents from a reliable, independent source that confirms how the wealth was generated.
 SOW can be established through a combination of sources, such as: publicly available property registers, past transactions, internet searches, evidence of title, copies of trust deeds, documents confirming salary, tax returns and bank statements.

 SOW can be established through a combination of sources, provided by the customer such as evidence of title, official documents, copies of trust deeds (detailing dividends), audited documents, receipts, documents confirming salary, tax returns, bank statements.

 Examples of sources of wealth and proof of wealth documents:

 - Date it was received;

 - Solicitor’s details;